 What is a Future Act?

-A great deal of the Native Title Act concerns itself with “future acts”.
+A great deal of the Native Title Act 1993 (Cth) (NTA) concerns itself with ‘future acts’.
 A future act is something that is intended to be done by parties other than the claimants or native title holders on or with land (or waters) in such a way as to cause impact to native title rights and interests.

-In effect, the Native Title Act sets up a scheme under which activities that may have an outcome that effects the claimants’ or native title holders ability to exercise native title rights may be lawfully done.
+In effect, the NTA sets up a scheme under which activities that may have an outcome that affects the claimants’ or native title holders ability to exercise native title rights may be lawfully done.

 Section 24AA(2) of the NTA says: